silinternational/ui-components/README.md

 ## Sveltekit

-Using this library in [Sveltekit](https://github.com/sveltejs/kit) is still experimental, but it seems to be working well.
+Using this library in [Sveltekit](https://github.com/sveltejs/kit) is now fully supported.
+Below were a number of issues which may still apply if you are trying to use Vite without Svelte-kit. https://kit.svelte.dev/faq#packages
-Below are a number of issues that helped me get it working.

-https://kit.svelte.dev/faq#packages

 https://vitejs.dev/guide/dep-pre-bundling.html